Tech Me EngineerTech Me Engineer

 Engineer Ernst Schmidt from Switzerland invented the rebound hammer in the late 1940s.
 To provide a quick and non-destructive method for evaluating the strength of concrete structures, Schmidt created the device.

 To produce and market the rebound hammer and other testing tools for building materials, he established the business Proceq SA in 1954.
-It is for use in the construction industry are now produced by many manufacturers after the original Schmidt hammer design underwent numerous updates and modifications.
+It is for use in the construction industry and is now produced by many manufacturers after the original Schmidt hammer design underwent numerous updates and modifications.

-The steps below to collect data from a rebound hammer:
+The steps below are to collect data from a rebound hammer:

 Check to make sure the surface being tested is dry, clean, and free of any debris or loose objects.